Senator says Trump pledged legal pot business won't be affected by DOJ stance

 Related

 Sessions has a long history of opposition to the use of marijuana.
-Despite laws passed in states that legalize recreational use of marijuana, it remains illegal under federal law.
+Despite laws passed in states that legalize recreational use of the drug, it remains illegal under federal law.

 Colorado legalized medical marijuana use in 2010, voters approved recreational use of marijuana in 2012 and the first recreational sales began in 2014.
 The state says it collected more than $247 million in taxes and fees on retail and medical marijuana last year.

-Note: CORRECTION (April 15, 2018, 5:15 a.m.
-ET): An earlier version of this article misspelled the first name of the U.S. attorney general.
-He is Jeff Sessions, not Jess.